 It is said that the spices used to make Garam Masala make the body warm.
 They also have medicinal as well as digestive benefits .

-Spices Found In Garam Masala
+What Spices Are In Garam Masala?

 I was introduced to Garam Masala a few years ago and I’ve loved it ever since.
-I bought a small bottle because I needed it in a pinch for an Indian recipe I was making and was surprised by how expensive a little jar was.

 The traditional way of making Garam Masala is by toasting the whole seeds and crushing them.